- Postgraduate Certificate Specific Learning Difficulties / Dyslexia

 - ATS (Approved Teacher Status) / APS (Approved Practitioner Status)

 There will be additional Professional Practice fees, payable to Bath Spa University, to cover tutoring and support for the Professional Practice element of BDA accreditation at ATS/APS level.
-The fee level for 2018/19 is £500 per module.
+The fee level for 2021/22 is £515.
 Please refer to the BDA website for more details.

 As you're already working in a school, you should be fully DBS checked, but if not you must complete this through Bath Spa University before you can go on placement.
 DBS checks will incur a cost.